The zaatar coating on these roast chicken legs is the real star of the show. The flavours of pomegranate molasses, mint and

 Instructions

-- Mix together the ingredients for the chicken to form a thick paste and then slather over the chicken and set aside for at least 30 minutes.
+- Mix together the ingredients for the chicken to form a thick paste and then slather over the chicken and set aside.

 Nutrition Information: